echosprint/TabularTransformer/docs/embedding.md

 # Embedding Pipeline
 **Unleashing the power of Transformers on tabular data: Embedding is all you need.**

 This document explains the embedding pipeline of TabularTransformer.
 It begins by classifying features into numerical and categorical types, followed by the process of calculating the overall feature vocabulary.
-Next, it outlines how features are mapped to integer tokens.
-Finally, it describes normalization process for numerical features, providing a clear understanding of the embedding process.
+Next, it outlines how features are mapped to integer tokens and describes normalization process for numerical features.
+Finally, combine Feature Token and Feature Value embeddings as input for Transformer, providing a clear understanding of the embedding process.

 ## Sample Tabular Data
 In the sample table below, `[UNK]` denotes missing or anomalous values.